 After you know who your audience is, be clear on what you want them to know.
 Do you want your audience to learn about your new product?
-Do you want them to learn about a new dance move?
+Or do you want them to learn about a recent dance move?

 Do you want them to know about the latest song from Adele?
 Your post will depend on your message.
-Always remember not to post the same type of job over and over again.
-Because when you do, you'll get your fans bored.
+Always remember not to post the same type of job repeatedly.
+Because when you do, you’ll get your fans bored.
 And they would hide your posts.
-Next…

 What do you want them to do?

+Give them something they can work with.
 Do you want them to get a discount?
-Do you want them to watch a video that you liked?
-Do you want them to read an article that you think will help them?
+Want them to watch a video that you liked?
+Or do you want them to read an article that you think will help them?
 Add a call to action to your post.
-Give them something they can work with.

 20) Respect the Facebook Channel Audience

-There's no single post that 100% works with every social media platform.
+No single post 100% works with every social media platform.

-To get an optimal result, always take into consideration the native environment of each social media channel.
+To get an optimal result, always consider the native environment of each social media channel.
 For example, the Instagram audience loves a lot of hashtags.
-You can put a lot of hashtags, but on Twitter, it used to be only limited to 140 characters.
+You can put many hashtags, but it used to be only limited to 140 characters on Twitter.
 LinkedIn is a network for professionals.
 And posting the Nyan Cat might not be appealing for them.

-If your brand is more on visuals, you can maximize your engagement by posting to social media channels such as Facebook, Pinterest, or Instagram.
+If your brand is more on visuals, you can maximize your engagement by posting to Facebook, Pinterest, or Instagram to social media channels.

-Choose appropriate social media channels for your business.
-This means, don't try to be on Facebook the same you are on Twitter or LinkedIn.
+Choose appropriate social media channels for your business, which means don’t try to be on Facebook the same you are on Twitter or LinkedIn.

 21) Be Useful

-Your social media posts should be about sharing useful information to your audience.
-People are on social media because they either want to be entertained or to be educated.
+Your social media posts should be about sharing helpful information with your audience.
+People are on social media because they either want to be entertained or educated.
 Craft your post that will fit on either of these domains.

 Give them facts, give them something to think about, give them anything they need.
-Keep giving what they want.
-And speaking of giving them what they want, write posts with…
+Keep sharing what they want.
+And speaking of giving them what they want.

 22) Have Humor and Timeliness